austenstone/gh-api-graphql/README.md

 - [Terminal](#terminal)
 - [JavaScript](#javascript)

-This list is not exahustive.
+This list is not exhaustive.
 You can find clients for any language at [graphql.org](https://graphql.org/code/).

+See [GitHub GraphQL Query Samples](https://github.com/github/platform-samples/tree/master/graphql) for query samples.

 ## GUI